Click here to listen to a reading of this blog:

 - Brain Fog

-While it was great that I got the medication for all of the above ‘separate’ conditions for free, I’d have preferred for them to just get my thyroid meds right in the first place, and then I wouldn’t have needed all of them.
-And it would have possibly saved the NHS more money..
-Instead of covering up more and more problems and just treating multiplying issues.
-The initial cause, of low thyroid hormone levels, should have been addressed from the beginning.
-I had hypothyroidism/developing hypothyroidism and needed Natural desiccated Thyroid to fix this.
+While it was great that I got the medication for all of the above ‘separate’ conditions for free, I’d have preferred for them to just get my thyroid medication right in the first place, and then I wouldn’t have needed all of them.
+And it would have also saved the NHS more money… Instead of covering up more and more problems and just treating multiplying issues.
+The initial cause, low thyroid hormone levels, should have been addressed from the beginning.
+But the NHS and other conventional medicine services don’t tend to focus on prevention.

 You can click on the hyperlinks in the above post to learn more and see references to information given, but more reading and references can also be found at: